-In my last post I discussed how there are always going to be times when saying “no” isn’t an option.
-But, the truth is that those times are rare.
-Most of the time it’s not clear whether we should say “yes” or “no”.
-So, we have to stop and take a few moments and do a few things so that we can have the clarity of mind to determine whether say “yes” or saying “no” is really the best thing to do.
+There are always going to be times when saying no isn’t an option.
+But, those times are rare.
+Most of the time it’s not clear whether we should say yes or no. When faced with those times, we need to take a few moments and do a few things so that we can have the clarity of mind to determine whether what answer is really best for us.

 Before you say yes: